DominicRupert/fs-journal/quizzes/week03.md

 ```
 <!-- enter you answer in the space below -->
 ```
+staff.property
 ```
 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+seperating out parts of your application between different js files to make things easier to read and understand
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+single responsibility principle: a class should have one and only one reason to change, meaning that a class should only have one job
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->